 Bath thought back to the last time he assumed the form of a human.
 He couldn’t remember how long ago that had been, but it was a time when humans were still beholden to angry gods.
 Their years revolved around ceremonies and sacrifice.
 Bath, in curiosity, had assumed the form of a human to explore their ways.

-He didn't hold a grudge for what had happened soon after his appearance.
+He didn’t hold a grudge for what had happened soon after his appearance.
 The humans were primitive and superstitious, after all.
-They had called him Yaoguai.
+They had shrieked at him in fear and rage.

-He realized after studying the humans for the past year or two that he had made a few mistakes back in the day, namely integrating parts of other animals into his appearance for the sake of efficiency.
-Humans didn't take well to difference, such as reflective retinas or claws.
+After studying the humans for the past year or two, he realized that he had made a few mistakes back in the day, namely integrating parts of other animals into his appearance for the sake of efficiency.
+Humans didn’t take well to differences, such as reflective retinas or claws.
 No other animals had ever cared about his little inconsistencies, so long as his scent, general appearance and behavior matched their own.

 Had he not been in the form of a beetle, Bath would have laughed.
 Had he really been so clueless of the humans and their peculiarities?
-He grinned, which on a beetle meant instinctively rubbing his wings together.
+He grinned, which as a beetle meant rubbing his wings together.
 This time, he was going to do the human act correctly.

 He looked up human adoption and found that most babies were abandoned at police stations.
 From there they would be sent to various adoption agencies.

 He found a police station and quickly morphed into the form of a human infant.
-He swaddled himself in a blanket--though his form was an infant's, he had the same awareness usual--and tucked the note into the cloth.
-He then waited outside the police station's door.
+He swaddled himself in a blanket and tucked the note into the cloth.
+He then waited outside the police station’s door.

-Bath didn't anticipate the wait being as long as it was.
-He waited a full two hours before the police officers changed shifts and used the door.
-As they went to switch, they finally spotted him.
+Bath didn’t anticipate the wait being as long as it was.
+He waited a full two hours before the police officers changed shifts and opened the door.

 “Ron!” one of them shouted.
 Bath had his eyes closed in his best imitation of an infant.
 “There’s a little guy in front of the door!
 How did you miss him?”